Updated on: Oct 30th, 2023

 Again, these e-commerce brands were treated as facilitators or mediators by states like Kerala, Rajasthan, and West Bengal which did not require them to register for VAT.

 All these differential treatments and confusing compliances have been removed under GST.
-For the first time, GST has clearly mapped out the provisions applicable to the e-commerce sector and since these are applicable all over India, there should be no complication regarding the inter-state movement of goods anymore.
+For the first time, GST has clearly mapped out the common provisions applicable to the e-commerce sector across India and since these are applicable all over India, there should be no complication regarding the inter-state movement of goods anymore.

 Read a more detailed analysis of the impact of GST on e-commerce.

-Earlier, the logistics industry in India had to maintain multiple warehouses across states to avoid the current CST and state entry taxes on inter-state movement.
-These warehouses were forced to operate below their capacity, giving room to increased operating costs.
+Earlier, the logistics industry in India had to maintain multiple warehouses across states to avoid the Central Sales Tax and state entry taxes on inter-state movement.
+These warehouses were forced to operate below their capacity, giving room for increased operating costs.